 Signal warrant studies shall be based on actual traffic and/or opening year traffic projections.
 If actual traffic volumes are not available, but opening year traffic is available, Developer shall use the procedure in Section 3.5 of the TxDOT Traffic Signals Manual to determine the volumes to be analyzed.
 If opening year traffic volumes are not available, opening year traffic volumes shall be calculated by applying a 50-percent reduction to the Design Year traffic projections.
 Developer shall conduct additional traffic signal warrant studies for all intersections located in the Project ROW, commencing six months after the Project is opened for traffic.
-Developer shall conduct additional traffic signal warrant studies for all intersections located in the Project is opened for traffic throughout the Term of the Agreement.
-If additional signals or modifications to existing signals are warranted, based on the traffic volumes obtained through these studies, Developer shall be responsible for installation of additional traffic signal or signal modification is unclear, TxDOT will reasonably determine if the new signal or signal modification is required.
+Developer shall conduct additional traffic signal warrant studies for all intersections located in the Project ROW, every other year starting after the Project is opened for traffic throughout the Term of the Agreement.
+If additional signals or modifications to existing signals are warranted, based on the traffic volumes obtained through these studies, Developer shall be responsible for installation of additional traffic signals or modification of previously-installed traffic signals.
+If, based on the above traffic counts, the need for a signal or signal modification is unclear, TxDOT will reasonably determine if the new signal or signal modification is required.